← All Guides

 Check Price on Amazon

-Is the Moen SecureMount Seat Worth the Higher Price?
+Is the Moen DN7110 Fold-Down Chair Worth the Higher Price?

 "The premium choice for a permanent, aesthetically pleasing shower seat that looks built-in rather than medical."

-The Moen SecureMount Shower Seat is a wall-mounted folding seat — it mounts directly to the wall studs, folds up when not in use, and looks like a built-in design feature rather than medical equipment.
+The Moen DN7110 Fold-Down Shower Chair is a wall-mounted folding teak seat — it mounts directly to the wall studs, folds up when not in use, and looks like a built-in design feature rather than medical equipment.
 For seniors who are self-conscious about adaptive equipment, this is a meaningful advantage.

 Installation requires drilling into wall studs (typically a 30-minute job for someone comfortable with basic tools), but the result is the most stable seated bathing solution available.
-Moen's hardware quality is excellent, and the seat supports 300 lbs.
+The teak bench resists water, the stainless and aluminum frame is ADA compliant, and it supports up to 400 lbs.

 Pros